HOME PAGE

 The view from the west.

-A note on cremation: Cremation of the dead as a Hindu custom came down from the Indo-Aryan Agni worshippers in the Vedic age.
+A note on cremation: Cremation of the dead as a Hindu custom came down from the Indo-Aryan Agni (Fire-god) worshippers in the Vedic age.
 Modes of disposal of the dead have been passed from antiquity: Agni Dagdhah (burning by fire), An-Agni Dagdhah (not burnt but buried), Paroptah (casting off), Uddhitah (Exposure of the dead).
 The Persian fire-worshippers exposed the dead to the vultures in the tower of silence, the custom practiced by Zoroastrians (Parsees).
 The cremation custom spread to Europe later.
 In olden days in Europe, the wealthy dead were reduced to ashes; the poor were buried.
 The Aryans invading into Europe introduced this custom.
 Since the Aryans were nomads, they cremated the dead.
 Burial place and the relatives, according to belief, were haunted and threatened by spirits of Pitris or ancestors; therefore, the nomads cremated their near and dear to avoid haunting by the ghosts, which ran away because the fire took the souls to Hades, a welcome house for the departed souls of the earth.
-The Indo-Aryans were of the belief that the dead take the path of Agni to the world of forefathers and Yama, live in splendor like the gods, leave behind all the miseries and evils of the earth-life, live a better and more perfect life, receive solace and recognition from Yama, enjoy fulfillment of all desires, and move among gods.
+The Indo-Aryans were of the belief that the dead take the path of Agni to the world of forefathers and Yama (god of death), live in splendor like the gods, leave behind all the miseries and evils of the earth-life, live a better and more perfect life, receive solace and recognition from Yama, enjoy fulfillment of all desires, and move among gods.
 Sanskrit Yama, Tamil Yaman, Persian Yima, Nordic Ymir, and Canaanite god Yam are one and the same god.

 Agni, glorified by gods and men, is invoked by them to make the path of the departed fathers straight and trouble-free, show kindness and carry the oblations.
 The Dead make their journey to Yama on foot.
 Yama and His sister Yami are no different from the twins, Persian Yima and Yimeh, whose parents are Vivahvant as the Indian counterparts had Vivasvat as their parent.
 Yami woos Yama (!), who rejects her proposal outright.
 Yama wears blood-red garments and sports a glittering sable hue and appearance.
 He rides a buffalo and holds a club and noose.
 Yami is identified with post-Vedic River Goddess, Yamuna.
 Yama has two grey dogs, each with four eyes ( four eyes = two physical eyes and a yellow pigmented fur by each eye), and two messengers, owl and pigeon.
 The Dead, who faithfully fulfilled all religious observances, are welcomed and assured of their original shining form without the sin, shame and taint of the earth.
 Yama is Dharma Raja, King Righteousness, and Pitrapathi, Lord of the fathers, Samavurti, the Impartial Judge, Kritana, the Finisher, Antaka, He who Ends Life, and Samana, the Leveler.
-His Minister and chronicler keeps a record of the deeds of men in a book called Agra SamAdhanA (a Register of Human Actions) from which he reads out a litany of bad (and also good) acts, which demand suitable rewards.
+(Death is a Leveler.)
+His Minister and chronicler keeps a record of the deeds of men in a book called Agra SamAdhanA (a Register of Human Actions) from which he reads out a litany of bad (and also good) acts, which demand suitable rewards or punishments.
 Post-Vedic Yama is the Chief Executive of a complicated system of Hells and goes also by the name of Dandadhara, the Wielder of the rod or mace.
 He binds the souls with the noose and carries out the decrees of gods (an exclusive franchise) and takes charge of the soul of the size of a thumb at the appointed time.
-(Vaishnavas are of the belief that Yama and his minions show deference to Vishnu's devotees, irrespective of their caste or any other terrestrial differences.
+(Vaishnavas are of the belief that Yama and his minions show deference to Vishnu's devotees, irrespective of their caste or any other terrestrial differences.)

 Commentary section following chapter and verse 5.18, describes mixed castes according to Garuda Purana 1.96-1-73, as narrated by Yajnavalkya.